quicwg/wg-materials/interim-17-10/minutes.md

 Ian: you must protect ACK frames with protection equal or greater to the packets they acknowledge.

-ekr asks about the possibility of promoting from cleartext to 1RTT key protection (or similar).
+EKR asks about the possibility of promoting from cleartext to 1RTT key protection (or similar).
 Should that be a should?
 Definitely seems possible, but not clear how important promotion will be.

 Jeff: the spec used to call this negative acknowledgement, but the language isn't clear on what to do.